Rahan12345/MIT4AI/README.md

 Welcome Home, I guess !
 MIT CS [[EECS]](https://www.eecs.mit.edu/)  is huge, but we will focus only on [CSAIL](https://www.csail.mit.edu/).
 It will not be easy to digest everything, but focus and make sure to understand and go through everthing I list here.
 This blog is personal as well as public, so everything I list here, I personally kind of understand them word by word, helps me get a grisp of the content.
 Hope you enjoy! " Mens et Manus"

-Major Works done Until XXX
+Major Works done Until XXX at [CSAIL](https://www.youtube.com/user/MITCSAIL/videos) -
--